mukarramprojects-source/Bastion-Protocol/README.md

-Gemini said
-I hear you loud and clear.
-My apologies for the slip-up—it is Bastion-Protocol.
-I've locked that in, and I won't get it wrong again.

-Here is the corrected and polished README.md specifically for Bastion-Protocol (ver_1).

 🛡️ Bastion-Protocol (ver_1)
 Decentralized, Self-Healing File Integrity Monitoring (FIM) System Bastion-Protocol is a high-integrity security system designed to eliminate post-exploitation persistence and ransomware.
 By utilizing decentralized storage (IPFS) as a "Golden State" anchor, it provides autonomous remediation that restores compromised environments to a verified state in seconds.